SoftwareHeritage/swh-deposit/docs/getting-started.rst

   - tar: tar archive without compression or optionally any of the following compression algorithm gzip (.tar.gz, .tgz), bzip2 (.tar.bz2) , or lzma (.tar.lzma)
-* prepare a metadata file (more details `here <./metadata.html>`__.):
+* prepare a metadata file (`more details <./metadata.html>`__.):

-  - specify metadata schema/vocabulry (CodeMeta is recommended)
+  - specify metadata schema/vocabulary (CodeMeta is recommended)
   - specify *MUST* metadata (url, authors, software name and the external\_identifier)
-  - add all available information under the  compatible metadadata term
+  - add all available information under the compatible metadata term

   An example of an atom entry file with CodeMeta terms: